Nike Balaclava Controversy

 Scenario

 This report purposes to explore the significance of individual and organisational ethical thinking, as well as practice, using the application of ethical decision-making.
 In this regard, it will aid in understanding how theory reflects on how ethical issues are viewed.
 As such, this reports is concerned with Nike, Inc, and its position on creative advertising, owing to the fact that it is an ethical company.
 Basing a reference to Nike’s release of the NikeLab NRG Beryllium Balaclava x MMW on 12th July 2018, the product attracted criticism, based on how it was marketed.
 Notably, Balaclava received press attention, primarily because of its marketing, which included the product being worn by a black model (The Guardian, 2018).
 Owing to the fact that the model was as well wearing another garment, which is similar to that of a military wear, critics said that Nike was marketing their product to youngsters, thereby, aiming at marketing for a gang-inspired look.
 On the other hand, Nike claims that balaclava was intended for keeping their wearers warm during cold seasons and that the company uses various models for their multiple markets.
 It is significant to note that most of the company’s products have been sold out, yet balaclava is noted to be completely withdrawn from its sale (The Guardian, 2018).
 In this regard, the dilemma brought forth is significant, owing to the fact that it practices unethical marketing of its products to consumers, which then hinders the purchase of the products, as it seems to lose value to consumers.
 It is then evident that Nike stands a chance of losing some of its loyal customers, as balaclava marketing went viral to various social media handles, thus, tarnishing the reputation of the firm, as it is regarded as a respectable company, which handles its business activities ethically.
+This discussion is going to highlight the complexity of ethical decision-making in the business world, focusing on the need for thorough research and informed strategies, which are areas where expert guidance, such as business dissertation help, can provide invaluable insights.

 The middle manager has written this report and it is addressed to the senior managers in Nike Inc, with an objective of informing them of the marketing failures of the company, which is affecting the reputation of the organisation.
 It is notable that the ethical dilemma is “should Nike change its ways of marketing its products, in way that suits the public opinion, and thus secure the reputation of the company?
 This dilemma makes it clear that Nike is engaging in unethical marketing in its product advertisement, and this compromises the expectation of the stakeholders (Weiss, 2016).
 As such, this report aims at providing a guide for the senior managers of the company, in order to prevent the prevalence of this practice in the organisation and consequently preventing unethical business practice.